Doctor-Hacker/PHP-App-Remote-Code-Execution-Testbed/README.md

 Note that I use this application to generate different vulnerable applications for student assessment.

 The apps can be exploited (1) Using manual techniques (2) Using exploits that are available on the Internet (e.g. exploit-db.com or github).
 There are exploits available for each of these apps (I have checked to make sure they work).
-You may also wish to try to create their own exploits as part of an exploit writing module.
+You may also wish to try to create your own exploits.

 **Usage:**
 Download the application and extract it to a folder andthen  run **menu.bat**.
 The install menu and all the available applications will be shown:-